docdoob/Ada-on-RPi0/README.md

 These runtimes were created by cloning the rpi2 information, altering this and then building as described in the link above.
 The following files are new and are in the libraries:

-   /src/s-bbbosu__rpi0.adb
+- /src/s-bbbosu__rpi0.adb

-   /src/s-textio__rpi0-mini.adb
+- /src/s-textio__rpi0-mini.adb

-   /src/s-bbpara__rpi0.ads
+- /src/s-bbpara__rpi0.ads

-   /arm/rpi0/ram.ld
+- /arm/rpi0/ram.ld

-   /arm/rpi0/start-ram.S
+- /arm/rpi0/start-ram.S

 The following files are modified and are in the libraries:

-   /src/i-raspberry_pi.ads
+- /src/i-raspberry_pi.ads

-   /src/i-cache__armv7.adb
+- /src/i-cache__armv7.adb

-The following file has been removed from the libraries a-elcha.ads
+The following file has been removed from the libraries
+   a-elcha.ads

 The following files are modified and form part of the build process:

-      /install.py
+- /install.py

-      /build_rts.py
+ - /build_rts.py

-      /arm/cortexar.py
+ - /arm/cortexar.py

   The new aspects of the start-up file - start-ram.s are:

-  = the trap vectors and addresses are explicitly copied from 0x8000 to address 0
+  1. the trap vectors and addresses are explicitly copied from 0x8000 to address 0

-  = CPS instructiosn are used to change processor mode in order to create separate stacks
+  2. CPS instructions are used to change processor mode in order to create separate stacks

-  = BSS is zeroised using block transfers as far as possible, i.e. stmia instructions
+  3. BSS is zeroised using block transfers as far as possible, i.e. STMIA instructions

-  = a convenient Last Chance Handler is provided, which counts the number of occurrences and returns to the main program
+  4. a convenient *Last Chance Handler* is provided, which counts the number of occurrences and returns to the main program

+  The new or modified files are in the same place in the directory hierarchy as in the standard source ( https://github.com/AdaCore/bb-runtimes)